 - Leadership Essentials: Leadership theory and practice in a variety of business contexts.
 You'll recognise and address the challenges of contemporary leadership and improve your skills in strategic leadership, leading in a global context and leading change.

 - Contemporary Issues in Project Management: The theoretical and practical application of a range of contemporary issues in management.
 The unit draws on research conducted by staff in our Business School to give you an understanding of important developments in management, in terms of theory and practice.
 You'll be encouraged to debate and evaluate these issues throughout the unit, and you'll look at case studies of management.

 - Project Management Fundamentals: Identify and develop a critical awareness of project management knowledge, context and boundaries.
 You'll explore the theories and practices associated with effective project management, as appropriate for a variety of business and technical environments.
 You'll also evaluate a range of techniques available for effective project management in the context of organisational change and complexity.

 - Corporate Governance & Ethics: The objectives, principles and methods of corporate governance practice in different economic environments.
 You'll analyse complex ethical problems and show how understanding corporate governance and ethics can aid managerial decision-making, particularly for risk management.

-- Research Project with Optional Work Experience: The research project provides Master’s level students with an opportunity to undertake a significant piece of self-managed research in an area that interests you.
-You'll have the opportunity to undertake optional work experience as part of your research project unit, subject to interview and availability.
-This experience can be used to inform your project.
+- Research Project with Optional Work Experience: The research project provides Master’s level students with an opportunity to undertake a significant piece of self-managed research in a relevant area of particular interest.
+You will have the opportunity to undertake work experience as part of the research project unit, subject to you finding appropriate experience.